nab138/SimpleVoiceCommandBot/README.md

 # SimpleVoiceCommandBot
 A bot that responds to voice commands in discord!

 This bot is undergoing active development and is not done.
+Contributions are welcome.

 This bot is customizable within discord, using -config, but you can change some settings in config.json aswell.